dgutov/robe/README.md

 ElDoc support and constant and method completion are also provided.

-To see the available commands, type <kbd>M-x describe-package RET robe</kbd>.
+To see the available commands, type <kbd>M-x describe-package RET robe RET</kbd>.

 ## Install